 All sheets in post and pack pressings are oriented with the wire side facing upwards (right side up).
 After pack pressing, the stack of wire-sideup sheets are folded onto the "T" (aka cross - individually or in spurs) then hung on a rope so that the wire side is touching the rope.
 When the paper is dry and taken down from the rope, the wire side is on the interior (fold) and likely found on the inside of a signature (for better draping).
-Machine-made papers differ with regard to sides.

-When paper is formed on a laid mould, the initial dip starts with the lead (long) edge of the mould pulled towards the vatman from the back of the vat through the furnish as water rushes across the laid covering perpendicularly, fibers alight parallel to the chain lines.
+Machine-made papers differ with regard to sides.5 vat through the furnish as water rushes across the laid covering perpendicularly, fibers alight parallel to the chain lines.
 Initially, when the pulp first impacts the mould surface, the fines fall through the screen; quickly after that, a fiber mat starts to form, trapping the fines on the upper side of the sheet (the felt side).
 The vatman shakes the screen side-to-side and forward-to-back, crossing the grain.
 A more pronounced grain direction may be found on the wire side, while a more random fiber orientation is found on the upper, felt side.
 This initial flow direction prevents the fibers from tangling in the slots between each laid line and helps clean transfer the newly formed sheet from mould to felt.